-Over the next two weeks, many VAT-registered businesses will receive a letter from HMRC allocating them an EORI number – an essential for all businesses that need to trade with the EU after 31 October.
+Over the next two weeks, many VAT-registered businesses will receive a letter from HMRC allocating them an EORI number – an essential for all businesses that need to trade with the EU after Brexit.

 While a lot of details surrounding our exit from the EU and how this will affect businesses are still unclear, HMRC has advised that getting an EORI number is the first step that businesses need to action urgently to be prepared for leaving the EU.
 Businesses will not be able to continue to move goods in and out of the UK without an EORI number after we have left the EU.

 HMRC has used its records to allocate EORI numbers and send letters to all businesses that traded with the EU during 2018.
 If you don’t receive a letter, applying for your own EORI number can be done online in around 15 minutes.
 You can find out more about EORI numbers and how to get one at gov.uk/eori.
 Gov have also issued guidance, which can be viewed here.